gbup-group/DIANet/README.md

 By [Zhongzhan Huang](https://github.com/dedekinds), [Senwei Liang](https://leungsamwai.github.io), [Mingfu Liang](https://github.com/wuyujack) and [Haizhao Yang](https://haizhaoyang.github.io/).

 This repo is the official implementation of "DIANet: Dense-and-Implicit Attention Network" [[paper]](https://arxiv.org/pdf/1905.10671.pdf)  on CIFAR-100 dataset.
-Our paper has been accepted for POSTER presentation at the Thirty-Fourth AAAI Conference on Artificial Intelligence (AAAI-20). ([Paper ID 3316 and Full Accepted Papers List for justification](https://aaai.org/Conferences/AAAI-20/wp-content/uploads/2020/01/AAAI-20-Accepted-Paper-List.pdf
+Our paper has been accepted for POSTER presentation at the Thirty-Fourth AAAI Conference on Artificial Intelligence (AAAI-20).
-))

 ## Introduction